begin-again/begin-again/README.md

 ## Hi there 👋

 I'm a full stack developer with expertise in NodeJS, Angular, Gulp, git, training, among other talents.
+Love NodeJS and the command-line.

 ### stuff I work(ed) with